• Skip to main content

 Follow the instructions on the letter.
 This may involve contacting the court in the local jurisdiction (city or county) where the incident occurred and requesting a disposition letter from the court.
 This is a common request for local jurisdictions.

-If it is determined through the background process the applicant has been convicted of an excluded felony offense or has two or more felony convictions of any category and is not eligible for an Agent Registration Card, the temporary registration will be revoked.
+If it is determined through the background process the applicant has been convicted of an excluded felony offense then the applicant is not eligible for an Agent Registration Card and temporary agent card issued will be revoked.
+An excluded felony offense is either a category A felony or 2 or more felonies within the last 10 years.

-How long is the temporary approval letter valid?
+How long is the temporary agent card valid?

 What if I do not receive a confirmation e-mail?